appbaseio/abc/README.md

 offset    manage the offset for sinks
 ```

-Details have been covered in the Wiki page : [Importer Commands](https://github.com/appbaseio-confidential/abc/wiki/Importer-Commands).
+Details have been covered in the docs : [Importer Commands](docs/importer).

 ## ABC Resources

-Checkout [ABC Wiki](https://github.com/appbaseio-confidential/abc/wiki) for details on some ABC commands and topics.
+Checkout the [docs folder](docs/) for details on some ABC commands and topics.

 ## Contributing to ABC